 We derive a majority of our revenue from our insurance intermediation business by earning commissions from insurance companies we cooperate with.
-The commissions we receive from insurance companies on the insurance policies sold are generally calculated as a percentage of the insurance premiums paid by the insurance premiums and the commission rates for such policies.
+The commissions we receive from insurance companies on the insurance policies sold are generally calculated as a percentage of the insurance premiums paid by the insured.
+Our revenue and results of operations are thus directly affected by the size of insurance premiums and the commission rates for such policies.